 Haoua Hassane holds her newborn son, delivered just a few hours ago, in a World Vision–supported health clinic in Niger. (© 2022 World Vision/photo by Jon Warren)

-Our average cost for World Vision to equip one person with access to clean water is $50.
+The average cost for World Vision to equip one person with access to clean water is $50.
 This covers the initial access and ensures long-term upkeep of wells and water points for generational impact.
 And by leveraging other resources, such as child sponsorship and local funds, each person who benefits from clean water is also trained and equipped to practice safe sanitation and hygiene.

 BACK TO QUESTIONS

-World Vision’s water work
+World Vision’s impact

-• In response to the COVID-19 pandemic, we provided handwashing facilities at 14,175 schools and 4,940 healthcare facilities, and more than 9.4 million households gained access to clean water from 2020 to 2022.
+• Supporting 14,175 schools and 4,940 healthcare facilities, and more than 9.4 million households during the COVID-19 pandemic through access to clean water from 2020 to 2022.

 • More than 1,200 World Vision WASH professionals and thousands of development professionals live and work in communities worldwide to co-create lasting solutions.